vlang/v/doc/docs.md

 	mymodule.v
 	```

-	Check that your module name is used in `mymodule.v`:
+	The name of your module should be used with the `module` directive
+	at the top of all files in your module.
+For `mymodule.v`:
 	```v
 	module mymodule